h3abionet/h3agwas/README.md

 ### Authors

-Scott Hazelhurst, Lerato E. Magosi, Shaun Aron, Rob Clucas, Jean-Tristan BrandenburgEugene de Beste, Aboyomini Mosaku, Don Armstrong and the Wits Bioinformatics team
+Scott Hazelhurst, Lerato E. Magosi, Shaun Aron, Rob Clucas, Jean-Tristan Brandenburg, Eugene de Beste, Aboyomini Mosaku, Don Armstrong and the Wits Bioinformatics team

 We thank Harry Noyes from the University of Liverpool and Ayton Meintjes from UCT who both spent significant effort being testers of the pipleine.